 1. Signing Someone Else’s Name on a Check

-It’s not uncommon for a parent to sign their child’s name for them while their away, or vise versa if the parent is old and incapacitated.
+It’s not uncommon for a parent to sign their child’s name for them while they're away, or vise versa if the parent is old and incapacitated.
 Even if it was done with the best intentions, this is still considered forgery.
 The only way around this is if the power of attorney is in effect.
 Although you may think it’s not a big deal, know that what you’re doing is still a crime.

 2. Writing ‘Bad’ Checks